-To examine the New York City bicycle-sharing network on a smaller scale, we fit models to the subset of stations and trips within the Manhattan (home) block of the three-block TDD-SBM that we identified above (see Figure \ref{fig:ny_discrete_zones}); we refer to this subnetwork as the ``Manhattan subnetwork''.
-This subnetwork includes 256,840 trips and 166 stations.
-In Figure \ref{fig:ny_plot_hm}, we present our results for a five-block TDD-SBM and TDD-SBM applied to the Manhattan subnetwork.
+We examine the New York City bicycle-sharing network on a scale that is smaller than the full system and fit models to the subset of stations and trips that lie within the Manhattan (home) block of the three-block TDD-SBM (see Figure \ref{fig:NY_mixed_discrete}) that we examine in Appendix \ref{appendix:nyc}.
+We refer to this subnetwork as the `Manhattan' network, even though it does not include all of the stations in the borough of Manhattan.
+This network consists of 166 stations and 256,840 trips.
+In Figure \ref{fig:ny_plot_hm}, we show our results for a five-block TDMM-SBM and five-block TDD-SBM on the Manhattan network.
 The area without stations in the middle of each panel of Figure \ref{fig:ny_plot_hm} is Central Park, which has stations on its perimeter but not in its interior.

-The estimated blocks of the five-block TDMM-SBM and TDD-SBM (see Figure \ref{fig:ny_plot_hm}) of the Manhattan subnetwork outline similar subregions.
-The mixed-membership block assignments also illustrate how the subregions transition into each other.
-The models return block-membership parameters that capture the residential and commercial sections of the area much better than the three-block TDD-SBM and TDMM-SBM of the full New York City network; one can see this by comparing the five-block subnetwork results with the underlying zoning map for the area in Figure \ref{fig:ny_discrete_zones}.
-The stations in residential zones generally have larger block-membership parameters for ``home" blocks than for ``work" blocks, and the opposite is true for stations in commercial zones.
-We label the five detected blocks as (clockwise from top left) ``home (west)'', ``park'', ``home (east)'', ``work'', and ``mixed''.
-We base these labels on the land usage of the underlying areas and the time-dependent block-to-block activity parameters ($\hat{\omega}_{ght}$) that we show in Figure \ref{fig:ny_hm_omega}.
+The blocks that we infer using the five-block TDMM-SBM and five-block TDD-SBM outline similar subregions.
+These models yield block-membership parameters that capture the residential and commercial sections of the area much better than the three-block TDD-SBM and TDMM-SBM of the full New York City network.
+One can see this by comparing the five-block network results with the underlying zoning map for the area in Figure \ref{fig:ny_discrete_zones}.
+The stations in residential zones tend to have larger block-membership parameters for `home' blocks than for `work' blocks, and the opposite is true for stations in commercial zones.
+We label the five detected blocks as (clockwise from top left) `home (west)', `park', `home (east)', `work', and `mixed'.
+We base these labels on the land usage of the underlying areas and the time-dependent block-connectivity parameters $\hat{\omega}_{ght}$ (see Figure \ref{fig:ny_hm_omega}).
+The TDMM-SBM block assignments demarcate similar geographical subregions for the blocks as the TDD-SBM block assignments.
+However, when we use the TDMM-SBM, the subregions tend to blend together, rather than having sharp boundaries.
+(See Figure \ref{fig:ny_plot_hm}.)